iamS3an/ATI_FGSM/README.md

 > Note: This experiment wasn't conducted in the part of CICIDS2017.

-Execute `atk_eval_seq.py` to read original and generated adversarial samples.
+Execute `atk_eval_seq.py` to load the original and generated adversarial samples with their original labels.

-It will perform training and detection.
+It will perform training and evaluating the original labels.

 ### 6. How to conduct the part of ATI experiment: